pfinorbi/kubernetes-resume-challenge/README.md

 ### Set up managed Kubernetes cluster on Azure

-The most simple way of setting up an AKS cluster is probably via Azure CLI.
+Probably the most simple way of setting up an AKS cluster is via Azure CLI.
+So we will use it in the next steps.

 First run `az login --use-device-code` to authenticate to Azure.

-Then run the following commands to set up some variables, create resource group and deploy cluster:
+Then run the following commands to set up some variables, create an Azure resource group and the cluster itself:
 ```
 RGNAME=<resourcegroupname>
 LOCATION=<region>
 CLUSTERNAME=<clustername>

 az group create --name $RGNAME --location $LOCATION

 az aks create --resource-group $RGNAME --name $CLUSTERNAME --enable-managed-identity --node-count 1 --node-vm-size Standard_B2ms --generate-ssh-keys
 ```

-Run the following commands to install kubectl and get the kubernetes credentials needed for cluster authenticaton:
+To install kubectl and merge the AKS credentials into your context run the following commands:
 ```
 az aks install-cli

 az aks get-credentials --resource-group $RGNAME --name $CLUSTERNAME
 ```

-Finally run `kubectl get nodes` to list the newly created kubernetes worker node.
+Finally run `kubectl get nodes` to validate your connection to the newly created AKS cluster.

 ### Deploy the website to Kubernetes

-Create a new namespace that will hold all the ecommerce application related resources:
+Create a kubernetes namespace that will hold all the e-commerce application related components:

 ```
 NS=ecom